Sami Whitcomb: WNBL

-Whitcomb returned to the Lynx for a third season in 2017–18 and was named co-captain.
+In April 2017, Whitcomb re-signed with the Lynx for the 2017–18 WNBL season.
+She was named co-captain of the team alongside Toni Farnworth.
 She helped the Lynx record their first 10-game win streak since 1993, with the streak finally ending after 14 straight wins culminating in claiming the minor premiership with a first-place finish and a 15–6 record.
 For the season, she earned one Player of the Week award, five Team of the Week selections, and All-Star Five honors for the third consecutive season.
 She appeared in all 23 games for the Lynx in 2017–18, averaging 17.2 points, 5.2 rebounds, 4.3 assists and 2.6 steals per game.
 She parted ways with the Lynx following the season.

+Whitcomb parted ways with the Lynx in May 2018.

 Whitcomb made a return to the Lynx in June 2020, initially signing for the 2020–21 home-and-away season.
 However, on November 4, 2020, she opted out of joining the Lynx for the WNBL Hub season in Queensland in order to be alongside her wife in Perth for the birth of their first child.

 On December 25, 2021, Whitcomb re-signed with the Lynx for the 2021–22 WNBL season.
 On January 29, 2022, she scored a season-high 23 points in a 90–82 win over the Bendigo Spirit.
 On March 16, she tied her season high with 23 points in an 84–72 win over the Sydney Uni Flames.
 The Lynx finished the regular season in second place with an 11–5 record.
 In game one of the semi-finals against the University of Canberra Capitals, Whitcomb scored a game-high 20 points with 11 rebounds in a 91–77 win.
 The Lynx reached the grand final, where they lost the series 2–1 to the Melbourne Boomers despite winning game one in Melbourne.
 In game three, Whitcomb scored all 14 of her points in the first half.
 For the season, she averaged 14 points, 5.3 rebounds and 3.6 assists per game.